PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 ## Set previous when catching and re-throwing

-A mistake people make when first using exception is to not pass the previous
+A mistake people make when first using exception is to not pass the previous exception when catching and throwing a more specific exeption.

 ```php
  try {